-Subject Assessment criteria Performance indicators

-Arabic Demonstrating the ability to A pupil will be assessed on his or

-understand spoken sentences and her ability to

-written letters by pronouncing 1. understand spoken sentences

-and writing them in normal conversation.

-2. Listen, pronounce, read, and

-identify Arabic letters with

-their corresponding sounds.

-Communicate in speaking and A pupil will be assessed on his

-writing or her ability to use various

-sentences in spoken and written

-forms.
+Subject Assessment criteria Performance indicators Arabic Demonstrating the ability A pupil will be assessed on his/her ability to understand spoken to sentences and written letters 1. understand spoken sentences in normal by pronouncing and writing conversation. them 2.
+Listen, pronounce, read, and identify Arabic letters with their corresponding sounds.
+Communicate in speaking A pupil will be assessed on his/her ability and writing to use various sentences in spoken and written forms.

-Applying vocabulary items using A pupil will be assessed on his

-the four language competencies or her ability to develop and use

-the four language competencies
+Subject Assessment criteria Performance indicators Apply vocabulary using the A pupil will be assessed on his/her ability four language competencies to develop and use the four language competencies.

-namely reading, writing,

-speaking and listening.